g2wang/spring-boot-opentelemetry-demo/README.md

 Each service exposes Prometheus metrics at `/actuator/prometheus` and exports OpenTelemetry traces to the collector over OTLP HTTP.

+* Note: OTLP stands for OpenTelemetry Protocol.
+It's the standard data transmission protocol used by OpenTelemetry to send telemetry data (traces, metrics, and logs) from instrumented applications to a backend or collector.

 ## Stack

 - Spring Boot `4.0.2`